What is Leca and why is it useful for plants?

-The difference for plants growing in Leca, compared to plants growing in soil, is that the plant chooses when to drink.
 When you're using soil, you're watering when the soil feels dry or the plant looks a certain way.
-This is much simpler when using Leca because you're watering when the water in the pot is gone.
-The plant has drunk it all or the clay balls have soaked it all up.
-Adding additional water, even if the clay balls are still full of water, will not cause the plant to be over watered.
-Because the plant chooses when to drink and how much.
-If you were to add more water when the soil is still soaked, you might kill the plant and over water it.
+Watering is much simpler when you're using Leca because you're watering when the water in the pot is gone.
+When all the water is gone from the bottom of the pot, your plant has absorbed it all or the clay balls have soaked it up.
+Adding extra water, even if the clay balls are still full of water, won't cause the plant to be overwatered.
+Your plant won't be overwatered, because the plant absorbs the moisture as it needs it.
+If you were growing your plant in soil and you were to add more water when the soil is still soaked, you might kill the plant by overwatering it.

 The risks of getting pests are reduced

-In fact, two of my Alocasias, the Zebrina, and Polly, were sick and their roots were rotting.
-This attracted insects and the plants almost died because of this.
-After switching them to Leca and cleaning them every single week, they've recovered and are now growing again like before.
-It's safe to say that those plants will never touch soil again.
+Two of my Alocasias, the Zebrina, and Polly, were sick and their roots were rotting.
+This attracted insects and almost killed both of the plants.
+After switching them to Leca and cleaning them carefully every single week, they've recovered and are now growing again like before.
+It's safe to say that those plants will never touch any soil again.

 You can easily "check-in" on your plants

-The fact that you can "check-in" on your plant so easily is what helped me to save my Alocasias from dying.
-I was able to cut off rotting roots as soon as I saw them and prevent further rotting by cleaning the plant well.
+The fact that you can "check in" on your plant so easily is what helped me to save my Alocasias from certain death.
+It helped me to cut off rotting roots as soon as I saw them and prevent the root rot from spreading to healthy roots.
 This took a lot of effort, but my plants are rewarding me by growing again.